gitploy-io/spinnaker-demo/README.md

 ## Step 1: Configure Artifacts

-This demo builds an artifact to deploy with Helm chart, one of Kubernetes template engines.
+This demo builds manifests for Kubernetes with Helm chart, one of Kubernetes template engines.
 And the Helm chart will be overridden for environments, respectively, by values files located under the `release` directory of this repository.
-To read the Helm chart and values files, we must configure artifacts.
+To read the Helm chart and values files, I've configured artifacts.

 [Configure Helm artifact](https://spinnaker.io/docs/setup/other_config/artifacts/helm/) with the `hal` command: